Real-Time Sensing of Inaccessible Physical Fields via an Edge-Deployable Hardware-Portable Graph Neural Operator: Discussion

 \section{Discussion}

-These results suggest a shift from simulation or sensor-centric paradigms toward computation-driven sensing, where learned operators act as primary measurement mechanisms rather than post-processing tools.
-The central contribution of this work is repositioning neural operators from surrogate acceleration models to sensing primitives: inference here is not merely prediction but a form of measurement, conditioned on sparse boundary observations and constrained by the hardware on which it executes.
+The results presented here support a redefinition of the sensing pipeline itself.
+In the conventional pipeline, physical transducers are the only measurement instruments and computation plays a downstream role of filtering, fusion, or visualization.
+In the computational-sensing pipeline demonstrated here, the sensing instrument is composite: physical transducers measure what is accessible at the boundary, and a hardware-co-designed learned operator measures what is inaccessible in the interior.
+Both components are part of the sensor system; both are constrained by the same deployment envelope of latency, power, and memory; and both must be designed jointly.
+Within this framing, VIRSO is not a model that runs alongside sensors --- it is a sensing instrument.
+Its inferences are not predictions of measurements; they are measurements, in the operational sense that matters to a deployed instrumentation and control system: they are produced in real time, they are reproducible, they are bounded by characterized error, and they execute within a defined power envelope on hardware that can be co-located with the physical sensor array.
 A surrogate model is evaluated offline against a known solution; a sensing primitive operates continuously, in real time, under power and latency constraints that are as binding as the accuracy requirement.
 VIRSO is designed to satisfy all three constraints simultaneously, establishing a natural graph-based operator analysis towards highly irregular geometries as a deployable sensing modality rather than a computational convenience.
 This is a sensing problem in a precise and non-trivial sense: the quantities to be measured reside in the interior of a domain that is structurally inaccessible to direct instrumentation, sensors are confined to accessible boundary surfaces, and the inference must operate in real time from the sensor data alone.
 VIRSO provides an architecture that treats this configuration as a primary design target rather than a limiting special case: sparse cross-domain observations, irregular output geometry, and coupled multiphysics outputs are addressed simultaneously by coordinated design choices rather than post-hoc workarounds.
 Uniquely among neural operators, VIRSO provides an improved graph spectral-spatial decomposition with the explicit goal for eventual edge deployability — a principle standard in hardware-efficient deep learning for CNNs and transformers but, to our knowledge, absent from the operator learning literature prior to this work.
 The result is an architecture with configuration choices that are determined by hardware characteristics rather than by post-hoc compression.
 The spectral path and spatial analysis can both preserve the sophistication of graph-based analysis and provide more efficient reconstruction than previous graph methods that is hardware-portable across the full range of deployment hardware, from H200 datacenter GPUs to embedded accelerators such as the Jetson Orin Nano, without retraining, quantization, or architecture-specific modification.
 Moreover, the spectral block is compute-bound while the spatial path is memory-bandwidth-bound.
 In the case of negligible high-frequency physics and strict computational requirements, the latter path can be selectively omitted at the edge — producing a virtual sensor that still successfully recovers complete interior field states from boundary readings at reconstruction ratios between 47:1 and 156:1, within error bounds consistent with operational monitoring requirements, at inference latencies compatible with real-time control.